m00tiny/grayhatfreelancing/content.en/docs/checking_for_account_takeover.md

 If the session is already hijacked and there is a session timeout vuln

+### Bypass 2FA by Force Browsing

+If the application redirects to `/my-account` url upon login while 2Fa is disabled, try replacing `/2fa/verify` with `/my-account` while 2FA is enabled to bypass verification.

 ### Bypass 2FA with null or 000000
 Enter the code **000000** or **null** to bypass 2FA protection.